travelping/ergw/README.md

  * Secondary PDP Context Activation Procedure
  * Secondary PDP Context Activation Procedure using S4
- * most (if not all) TS 23.060, Sect.
-9.2.3 Modification Procedures
- * all  TS 23.060, Sect.
-6.13 Intersystem Change Procedures (handover 2G/3G/LTE)

 Other shortcomings:

  * QoS parameters are hard-coded
- * SGSN handover (IP and TEI change) no supported

 BUILDING
 --------